 CETA focuses on interdisciplinary and undergraduate research.
 Our students work on real-world projects sponsored by industries like United Technologies and Gerber Scientific and government agencies like NASA.
 Even first-year students can get involved in research work that is about helping people.
 In addition, we offer a wide variety of programs in both engineering and technology as well as architecture.
-And you can get involved in a variety of professional societies from the moment you walk in.
-These organizations offer a chance to socialize with people who are interested in the same things you are, to network for internships and jobs, to attend conferences, and to learn from your peers.
-All of them are student-led.
+And you can get involved in a variety of professional societies from the moment you join CETA.
+These organizations offer a chance to socialize with people who share your interests, to network for internships and jobs, to attend conferences, and to learn from your peers.
+And all CETA organizations are student - led.

 CETA offers a wide choice of majors, minors, and degree programs, in both engineering and technology, which includes architecture.
 The New England Association of Schools and Colleges (NEASC) accredits the University and all programs in CETA are licensed and accredited by the State of Connecticut Board of Higher Education.
 Additionally, the following programs are accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology (ABET): the Bachelor of Science in Engineering in acoustical engineering and music, the Bachelor of Science in Engineering in biomedical engineering, the Bachelor of Science in Civil Engineering, the Bachelor of Science in Computer Engineering, the Bachelor of Science in Electrical Engineering, and the Bachelor of Science in Mechanical Engineering.
 Contact ABET at 111 Market Place, Suite 1050, Baltimore, MD 21202-4012; 410.347.7700; www.abet.org.